 [...]
 The operation of the "Mir" payment system services and transactions through the Faster Payments System (FPS) are carried out as usual and are fully available to users.
 At the same time, it is worth remembering that foreign banks can independently decide whether to accept "Mir" cards in their infrastructure.
 Therefore, we recommend withdrawing cash if you are abroad.

 And they warn Russians for a reason.
-For example, fearing sanctions, "Freedom Finance" Bank in Kazakhstan has already banned money transfers to and from "Mir" cards.
-Clients can currently transfer or receive funds in this bank via SWIFT transfers, transfers from foreign Visa and Mastercard cards, and transfers by phone number via "Tsifra Bank".
-Other banks in partner countries of the EAEU, and banks in other countries, may follow this example.
+For example, fearing sanctions, Freedom Finance Bank in Kazakhstan has already banned money transfers from and to "Mir" cards.
+Clients can transfer or receive funds in this bank for now via SWIFT transfers, transfers from foreign Visa and Mastercard cards, and transfers by phone number via "Tsifra Bank".
+Other banks in partner countries of the EAEU and banks in other countries may follow this example.

 Meanwhile, since the beginning of January this year, Turkish exporters have faced refusals from banks to accept money transfers from Russia for payment of goods.
 And since the beginning of February, Turkish banks have tightened their policies towards Russian clients.
 Some banks are closing accounts for businessmen, and it has become more difficult for Russian individuals to open an account.

-Russians who currently live or do business in Uzbekistan have also faced stricter service in the banking sector this year.
+Russians who currently live or do business in Uzbekistan have also faced a tightening of service in the banking sector this year.
 It became known that the Uzbek Ipak Yuli Bank began requiring clients from Russia to provide a personal identification number of an individual (PINFL) so that they could continue to fully use their cards.
 At the same time, the rule on the need to provide PINFL to banks has been in effect in the country since February 9, 2023, but Russian cardholders have only now encountered the requirements to provide it.
 Without PINFL, cards can only be used to make payments; it will not be possible to receive money on them or make a transfer from them.